“But why do spirits walk the earth, and why do they come to me?”

 Santa Please Stop Here

 This story presents a seasonal moment of realisation.
-I soon began to understand that this is a big part of what the job is all about, the perpetual process of understanding the lives others.
-It may well be that we are inevitably wrapped up in our own lives, with the assumption that others generally live life the same way.
-And just when you become preoccupied - these realisations can hit, and move you.
+I soon began to understand that this is a big part of what the job is all about, the perpetual process of understanding the lives of others.
+These realisations can hit, and move you.
 They will shift and steer your actions and behaviours, particularly when you have the privilege of being the headteacher.

 As we begin to think just a little bit about Christmas, I'm reminded of a series of events that shaped the festivities of the years to come.

-Christmas in a school is a magical experience, as you surround yourself with excited children, who will remind you about the innocence and beauty of it all.
+Christmas in a school is a magical experience, as you surround yourself with your children, who will remind you about the excitement of it all.
 As a grown up, it's a also a slice of what we all loved as a child.
-The fun and feel-good, the anticipation and the glitter.
+The fun and feel-good, the anticipation and the kitsch glitter and tinsel.

 But it really wasn't all good.
 There were situations that would present themselves, and every year it was a similar pattern.